MIT CSAIL uses AI to create 3D motion sculptures

 “Imagine that you have a video of Roger Federer serving a ball in a tennis match, and a video of yourself learning tennis,” Zhang said.
 “You could … build motion sculptures of both scenarios [with MoSculp] to compare them and more comprehensively study where you need to improve.”

 It’s a multistep process.
 First, MoSculp detects a human body and its 2D pose, tapping OpenPose, a real-time library for multiperson keypoint detection maintained by Carnegie Melon University’s Perceptual Computing Lab, to estimate keypoints (an ankle, elbow, hip, etc.) in each frame.
-Next, it recovers a 3D body model that represents the person’s overall shape and poses across frames.
+Next, it recovers a 3D body model that represents the person’s overall shape and their poses across frames.

-It sweeps this model through 3D space to create the initial motion sculpture, but as the researchers note, said model lacks texture and structural details such as fine facial structure, hair, and clothes.
-Their clever solution?
+It sweeps this model through 3D space to create the initial motion sculpture but, as the researchers note, this model lacks texture and structural details, such as fine facial structure, hair, and clothes.
+The clever solution?
 Inserting the sculpture into the original video rather than mapping the 3D contents from the video to the scene.

 To prevent artifacts and occlusion, MoSculp estimates a depth map of the person and sculpture in each frame, comparing the two to determine if the person is closer to or farther away from the camera than the sculpture.
 Then it extracts foreground masks of the subject across all frames to refine the initial depth map.